 Caesars Southern Indiana Hotel & Casino, Horseshoe Casino Hammond: Are both owned by Caesars Entertainment, which also owns the state’s two racinos, Hoosier Park and Indiana Grand.
 Caesars already has successful online casino and online poker operations in other states.

 Ameristar East Chicago, Hollywood Casino Lawrenceburg: Both are owned by Penn National Gaming, one of the top online casino gaming operators in Pennsylvania.
-Ameristar is partnered in Indiana with sports betting site DraftKings, which has also launched online casinos.
+Ameristar is partnered in Indiana with sports betting site DraftKings, which has also launched their regulated online casinos.

 French Lick Resort Casino: Is partnered with Rush Street Interactive, which focuses on developing online products and has online casino and sportsbook operations in New Jersey and Pennsylvania.

 It’s hard to beat the convenience of mobile casino apps, which allow players to make wagers 24 hours a day, 7 days a week from anywhere inside their respective state.
-Mobile apps are already an integral part of Indiana’s legal sports betting business and would play a similar role if the state were to add online casino gambling.
+Mobile apps are already an integral part of Indiana’s legal sports betting business and would play a similar role if the state were to add online gambling.